Table of Contents

 Basis other than cost.

 Your basis is the amount of your investment in property for tax purposes.
-Use the basis to figure gain or loss on the sale, exchange, or other disposition of property.
+Use the basis to figure the gain or loss on the sale, exchange, or other disposition of property.
 Also use it to figure deductions for depreciation, amortization, depletion, and casualty losses.

 If you use property for both business or investment purposes and for personal purposes, you must allocate the basis based on the use.
 Only the basis allocated to the business or investment use of the property can be depreciated.